Archived Student Profiles:

 MEET SARAH AL-Momar, meteorology graduate student at Plymouth State University.
 Her meteorology focus is on ln-Cloud Convective Turbulence and how it might relate to lightning and storm microphysics.

 In explaining the relevance, Sarah points out that "a study of NTSB data shows that ~70% of commercial aviation weather-related accidents stem from turbulence, and a large fraction of turbulence-related accidents are caused by Convectively-Induced Turbulence (CIT)."

-At present, we know that: CIT is dependent on in-cloud dynamics such as strong updraft, which brings on a robust mixed phase region leading to electrification; that high lightning frequencies relate to high turbulence intensity; and that storms show lightning peaking in a mixed phase, with CIT peaking just above this during the mature stage.
+We know that: CIT is dependent on in-cloud dynamics such as strong updraft, which brings a robust mixed phase region leading to electrification; that high lightning frequencies relate to high turbulence intensity; and that storms show lightning peaking in a mixed phase, with CIT peaking just above this during the mature stage.

 Upon return to Plymouth in fall, Sarah will complete her M.S. thesis using dual doppler analyses to look for a relationship between turbulence and lighting, particularly a temporal one.
 Does one event occur before the other or do they occur at the same time?

 This topic will have added interest as we look forward to a Geostationary Lightning Mapper on the upcoming GOES-R satellite, to launch in Oct.
 2015.
 This will enable us to view lighting on a global scale, potentially determining if lightning could indicate areas of expected turbulence.

 With her M.S. in Applied Meteorology (12/2014), she hopes to work in a transportation field such as aviation meteorology, doing both forecasting and research.

 Meet 2013 NHSGC Fellow Ryan Cassotto